Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Rust doesn't come with its own Executors, or much in the way of Future utilities (other than what we've covered here), as the implementation details can vary significantly depending on what you're doing.
-For example, while our examples here have used Threads, Threads aren't necessary, aren't always available, and are particularly efficient in some use cases.
+For example, while our examples here have used Threads, Threads aren't necessary, aren't always available, and aren't particularly efficient in some situations.

 If you're working on an embedded microcontroller, for example, rather than parking and unparking threads, you might use interrupts and exceptions to wake futures.
 If you're running code inside an operating system, it might be more efficient to wait on callbacks from the OS to know when to wake a given future.

-Rather than writing your own executors though you'll find that other people have provided executors for common use cases such as [Tokio](https://docs.rs/tokio/latest/tokio/) and [Smol](https://docs.rs/smol/latest/smol/).
+Rather than writing your own executors, though, you'll find that other people have provided executors for common use cases such as [Tokio](https://docs.rs/tokio/latest/tokio/) and [Smol](https://docs.rs/smol/latest/smol/).
 These crates also come with a lot of utility types, functions and macros, including substantially more efficient and ergonomic ways to join futures and libraries for common futures such as working with the file system or network traffic asynchronously.

 Beyond this there are also executor agnostic libraries that provide futures for more specific needs like [reqwest](https://docs.rs/reqwest/latest/reqwest/) which provides HTTP specific futures, or